microstates/ember/README.md

 #### `remove(item)`

-Remove an item from the list.
+Makes a new list the given item removed from the current list.

 ```handlebars
 <button onclick={{action numbers.remove 3}}>